Solvability of inhomogeneous fractional semilinear heat equations in Lorentz--Morrey spaces: Introduction and main results

 Here $\cF$ and $\cF^{-1}$ denote the Fourier transform and its inverse on $\R^{N}$, respectively.

 The aim of the present paper is twofold.
-First, by utilizing the framework of Besov-type spaces, we construct local-in-time solutions to problem \eqref{eq} for a wide class of forcing terms, including distributions such as the derivative of Dirac delta, as well as Radon measures.
-Second, in terms of Besov-type spaces, we provide a necessary condition on the forcing term $\mu$ for the existence of local-in-time (possibly) sign-changing solutions belonging to an appropriate function space.
+The first aim is to construct local-in-time solutions to problem \eqref{eq} for a wide class of inhomogeneous terms, including distributions not previously treated, such as derivatives of the Dirac delta and certain measurable functions that are not locally integrable.
+Inhomogeneous Besov--Morrey spaces are well-suited to this end; however, due to the insufficiency of real interpolation in the classical Morrey spaces, one cannot expect sharp results.
+We therefore introduce the Lorentz--Morrey spaces and verify their properties.
+Second, by establishing a new estimate on Besov-type spaces, we provide a necessary condition on the inhomogeneous term $\mu$ for the existence of local-in-time (possibly) sign-changing solutions belonging to Lorentz--Morrey spaces.

-Problem \eqref{eq} has been studied by many mathematicians (see e.g., \cite{BLZ2000, HIT2020, IKT2024, KT2017, KK2004, KK2005, Zhen2007, Zhang1998, Zhang1999} and references therein) from the perspective of solvability.
-In these works, attention has been paid to various characteristics of the forcing terms, such as their decay rate at spatial infinity and certain integral quantities.
-In particular, spatial singularities of forcing terms were considered in \cite{HIT2020, IKT2024} and some sufficient conditions and necessary conditions on the forcing terms are demonstrated from the viewpoints of local growth rates and function spaces.
+From the perspective of solvability, problem \eqref{eq} has been studied by many mathematicians (see e.g., \cite{BLZ2000, HIT2020, IKT2024, KT2017, KK2004, KK2005, Zhen2007, Zhang1998, Zhang1999} and references therein).
+Among others, spatial singularities of inhomogeneous terms were considered in \cite{HIT2020, IKT2024}, and sufficient conditions and necessary conditions on the inhomogeneous terms for the local-in-time solvability of \eqref{eq} have been established in terms of local growth rates and function spaces.
+Hereafter, we write

-We first focus on sufficient conditions for the existence of solutions to \eqref{eq}.
-Hisa, Ishige and Takahashi \cite{HIT2020} aimed to identify the spatially strongest singular profile of $\mu$ for the existence of nonnegative solutions and succeeded in providing some solvable criteria for $\mu$.
-Their results concerning sufficient conditions can be summarized as follows.
-There exists a constant $A>0$ depending on $N$, $\theta$ and $\gam$ such that the following claims hold. \begin{enumerate}[\rm(1)] \item Let $\gam<\frac{N}{N-\theta}$.
+We first review previous work on sufficient conditions for the existence of solutions to \eqref{eq}, and then state our objective.
+Hisa, Ishige and Takahashi \cite{HIT2020} demonstrated some solvable criteria for $\mu$ in the case of $\theta\leq 2$.
+Their results on sufficient conditions can be summarized as follows.
+There exists a constant $A>0$ depending on $N$, $\theta$ and $\gam$ such that the following statements hold. \begin{enumerate}[\rm(A)] \item Let $\gam<\gam_{\ast}$.
 If a nonnegative Radon measure $\mu$ in $\R^{N}$ satisfies

-for some $T>0$, then problem \eqref{eq} admits a solution in $\R^{N}\times\left[0,T\right[$. \item Let $\gam\geq\frac{N}{N-\theta}$.
+for some $T>0$, then problem \eqref{eq} admits a solution in $\R^{N}\times\left[0,T\right[$. \item Let $\gam\geq\gam_{\ast}$.
 If a nonnegative measurable function $\mu:\R^{N}\to\R$ satisfies

-for some $C_{0}>0$, then problem \eqref{eq} admits a local-in-time solution. \end{enumerate} Theorem (\ref{HIT-2}) is obtained by the contraction mapping theorem in uniformly local $L^{\gam}$ spaces, while (\ref{HIT-1}) is shown by constructing of some supersolutions.
+for some $C_{0}>0$, then problem \eqref{eq} admits a local-in-time solution. \end{enumerate} Statement (\ref{HIT-2}) was shown by the contraction mapping theorem in uniformly local $L^{\gam}$ spaces, while (\ref{HIT-1}) was obtained by constructing of supersolutions.